LD Network

 The word ‘cerebral’ refers to the areas of the brain that regulate motor function, and the word ‘palsy’ means challenges with the muscles.
-So, a change in the brain during its development causes difficulties with a person’s ability to move and control the muscles.
+Combined, it is a change in the brain during development that causes difficulties with a person’s ability to move and control muscles.

 Types of Cerebral Palsy